-SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS In-Network PLAN PROVISIONS AND BENEFITS Out-of-Network Annual Deductible Individual - In-Network and Out-of-Network are separate-they do not cross accumulate (single coverage) \$2,200 \$4,400 Family - In-Network and Out-of-Network are separate-they do not cross accumulate (covering three or more individuals) \$4,400 \$8,800 All services are subject to the calendar year Deductible un less otherwise specified.
-Maximum Annual Out-of- Pocket Individual (single coverage) \$3,700 \$7,400 Family (covering two or more individuals) \$7,400 \$14,800 Includes the Calendar Year Deductible.
-In-Network and Out- of-Network amounts remain separate-they do not cross accumulate. of-Pocket Maximums, and annua I visit limitations, will be bas on a January 1 - December 31 pla an year. nce Billing will not apply toward t toward the annual Out-of-Pocket Maximum (s).
+SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS In-Network PLAN PROVISIONS AND BENEFITS Out-of-Network Annual Deductible Individual - In-Network and Out- of-Network are separate-they do not cross accumulate (single coverage) \$2,200 \$4,400 Family - In-Network and Out-of- Network are separate-they do not cross accumulate (covering three or more individuals) \$4,400 \$8,800 All services are subject to the calendar year Deductible unles s otherwise specified.
+Maximum Annual Out-of- Pocket Individual (single coverage) \$4,000 \$8,000 Family (covering two or more individuals) \$8,000 \$16,000 Includes the Calendar Year Deductible.
+In-Network and Out- of- Network amounts remain separate-they do not cross accumulate.

+Annual Deductibles, annual Out-of-Pocket Maximums, and annual visit limitations, will be based on a January 1 - December 31 plan year.